Best Hiking Beanie for All-Weather Adventurers

 Fabric: 100% 18.5-Micron Merino Wool (230 g/m2) ⸱ Gender: Unisex

-The Minus33 Merino Wool Ridge Cuff is a wooly wonder of a hat that’s ideal for all kinds of 3-season and 4-season adventures.
+The Minus33 Merino Wool Ridge Cuff earns our editor’s choice award as an exceptional wool hat perfect for all kinds of 3-season and 4-season adventures.

 The Minus33 is made from 100% 18.5-micron merino wool with a weight of 230 g/m2.
 In layman’s terms, this means it’s slightly thicker than your average lightweight merino baselayer.